Do you need to collect and remit sales tax in Florida?

 Not sure what a marketplace facilitator is?
 In short, marketplace facilitators are companies that provide a platform or service for third-party sellers (you) to sell their products or services to customers.
 The facilitator collects payment from the customer, processes the transaction, and may also manage shipping and returns.

-Before you can begin filing your Florida sales taxes, you must first register with the Florida Department of Revenue.
-You can either register using their online registration system or submit a paper Florida Business Tax Application.
+Before you can begin your Florida sales tax filing, you must first register with the Florida Department of Revenue.
+You can either register using their online registration system or submit a paper Florida Business Tax Application

 Once your registration is processed, you will be sent a Certificate of Registration, a Florida Annual Resale Certificate for Sales Tax, and tax return forms (should you wish to submit paper forms).